 Railay East is not a beach, it’s a muddy mangrove lined by a narrow concrete path that sometimes barely allows 2 people to walk side by side.
 There are some new attractive hotels on this side of the bay but you need to know that there is no sand here, just mud and mangrove.
 The place often smells of mud or garbage.
 This bay has a few bars, restaurants and shops.
 Anyway the beach is never far: the alleys that connects Railay East to Railay West are very short, so it doesn’t really matter where you stay.
 The large majority of the rooms in Railay don’t have any sea view rooms anyway.

 Phra Nang Beach

-Phra Nang is a narrow but very scenic beach with an immense limestone rock stands tall in front of it.
+Phra Nang is a narrow but very scenic beach with an immense limestone rock standing tall in front of it.
 This beautiful crescent of soft white sand is where the famous Phra Nang cave is also located.
 There are no shops, bars or restaurants on this beach as it is entirely occupied by the exclusive Rayavadee Resort.
-Resourceful businesses found a smart solution to this: a few longtails boats converted into floating bars spend the day anchored on the beach and sell all kinds of beer, soft drinks and fruit juices.
+Resourceful businesses found a smart solution to this: a few longtails boats converted into floating bars spend the day anchored on the beach, selling all kinds of beer, soft drinks and fruit juices.

 Phra Nang Cave

 Phra Nang Cave is famous for sheltering hundred wood phallic artifacts brought here by fishermen for good fortune (apparently Phra Nang was an Indian princess who died in a shipwreck or the wife of a fisherman who died at sea).
 The cave is not very large nor very deep, but there is always a crowd taking photos and selfies (with poses ranging from slightly disrespectful to plain obscene).
 Swimming in the shade of the karst cliffs seems to be the next popular thing to do next to the cave.